 We know this can be a financial stretch for some families.
 We encourage you to check with your parish about fundraising opportunities or parish scholarships.
 A limited number of additional scholarships are also available through the Jan Loi Endowment Fund.

 A $100 deposit is due at registration.
-The remaining balance is paid in $100 monthly payments on the first of each month from February through June.
-All balances must be paid in full by June 1.
+The remaining balance may be made in monthly payments or in a lump sum.
+All balances must be paid in full by June 28.

 Payments may be made by credit card or check.